alonzi/2017-doathon/data.md

+# About

+This page provides some basic information around the data and resources that could be useful for doathon projects.

+# Definition

 The focus of this event is on open data as defined by the [Open Definition](http://opendefinition.org/), which can be summarized as
 > Open means anyone can freely access, use, modify, and share for any purpose (subject, at most, to requirements that preserve provenance and openness).

+# Scope

 We are interested in
 - data along its entire life cycle ([overview](http://data.library.virginia.edu/data-management/lifecycle/))